-6 The 118th Cong. began on January 3, 2023, with the following party alignments: House of Representatives: 222 Republicans (including 2 Delegates and the Resident Commissioner of Puerto Rico), 212 Democrats (including 3 Delegates), and 1 vacant seat; Senate: 49 Republicans, 48 Democrats, and 3 Independents, who all caucus with the Democrats.
+6 The 118th Congress began on January 3, 2023, with the following party alignments: House of Representatives: 222 Republicans (including 2 Delegates and the Resident Commissioner of Puerto Rico), 212 Democrats (including 3 Delegates), and 1 vacant seat; Senate: 49 Republicans, 48 Democrats, and 3 Independents, who all caucus with the Democrats.
+One Senator changed party affiliation from Democrat to Independent in May 2024.